What is an Apgar Score?

 - Score of 2: newborn is taking strong breaths at a regular pace, provides a strong cry after delivery

 The final Apgar score is calculated by added up the scores for each of the 5 components of the test.
-The highest possible Apgar score is 15 and the lowest is 0.
-Any Apgar score higher than 7 is generally considered to be a healthy baby.
-Many babies get a score lower than 10 for basically harmless reasons, such as parts of the body taking a longer time to gain color.
+The highest possible total score is 15 and the lowest is 0.
+Any score higher than 7 is generally considered to be a sign of good health.
+Many babies get a total score lower than 10 for basically harmless reasons, such as parts of the body taking a longer time to gain color.
 If a baby has a low score, it does not necessarily mean they will not grow into a healthy child, but could indicate that they need additional neonatal care.
-There are some babies that have an increased risk of getting a lower score, which include premature babies, C-section deliveries, and babies that had a complicated or traumatic labor and delivery.
+Some babies that have an increased risk of getting a lower score, which include premature babies, C-section deliveries, and babies that had a complicated or traumatic labor and delivery.